Pragmatic-Idealist/Predicting_Airbnb_Prices_Manhattan/README.md

-# Predicting Airbnb Rate in Manhattan
+# Predicting Airbnb Rates in Manhattan

 As a New Yorker who both needed a place to stay when I lived outside of Manhattan, and rent out the idle space of my apartment when I lived there, I frequently needed to use Airbnb to find short term housing and rent out my living room just to afford the rent!